julia1coursera/RepData_PeerAssessment1/PA1_template.md

 Variable 'length' had 0 missing values.

-A new dataset ('impdata') was created, containing the original data and imputed values.
+Imputation strategy: A new dataset ('impdata') was created, containing the original data and imputed values.
 A simple imputation method was adopted.
 The overall mean number of steps (rounded to integer) for the respective 5-minute interval was used to replace each NA value.

 ```r